ralarconb/crispy/README.md

 - Install without restart
 - Finally, restart Jenkins
 # Build the Java Project
-- Go to: Dashboard/select the pipeline/click on the main branch/
+- To build the project go to: Dashboard/select the pipeline/click on the main branch
-  - Click on Build Now
+  - Click on the option to **Build Now**
   - Select the build number/click on the option "Console Output"